AndyWright360/Milestone-Project-1/README.md

 ![Glitch Inside font used within the website](assets/images/readme/glitch-inside.jpg)

-Glitch Inside was used for the company logo and also the headings.
+Glitch Inside was used for the company logo and the headings.
 It was chosen as a visual representation of the virtual reality element of the business.

 #### **Orbitron**

 ![Google Fonts Orbitron font used within the website](assets/images/readme/orbitron.jpg)

 Google Fonts 'Orbitron' was the font used throughout the body of the website.
-It was chosen to envoke the idea that the concept is futuristic.
+It was chosen to evoke the idea that the concept is futuristic.

 #### **Creepster**